mattrltrent/trent/README.md

 ### 7. Testing Your Trent

 Add tests to ensure your Trent works as expected.
+Existing tests can be found [here](https://github.com/mattrltrent/trent/tree/main/test).

 ```dart
 void main() {